zextras/tech-doc/source/_includes/_adminpanel/cos.rst

 * The default behaviour for sending the read receipt to the e-mail
   sender: to always send it or not, or asking each time

+* Whether new contacts from which we receive an e-mail are automatically added to the user's Contacts and if GAL should be used to auto-fill addresses of outgoing e-mails

+* A number of default options for the Calendar: time zone, how the calendar is displayed, and additional option for appointments and events.

 .. _cos-pool:

 Server Pools